billyl320/zang_rotation_project/README.md

-# zang_rotation_project
+# Zang Lab Research Project for Rotation Student
-Integrated analysis of AR using RNA-seq and CHiP-seq data
+This is an initial project to perform an integrated analysis of AR using RNA-seq and CHiP-seq data.
+Each data has it's own associated scripts.
+Then, the joint analysis combines some of those results to make further insights.
+Almost of these analyses can be performed using scripts only.
+Only DAVID requires a web interface (https://david.ncifcrf.gov/).